Quantum key distribution with any two independent and identically distributed states: Simulation of secret key rate

 and

 which results in

 The upper bound on the probability that a single block of three pulses contains $n$ or more photons for $n\in\{1,2,3\}$ is written as

 In the simulation, we suppose $f_{\U{EC}}=h(e_{\bit})$ and the detection rate $Q=2\eta\mu e^{-2\eta\mu}$.
 With this setup, in Fig.~\ref{fig_keyrate}, we show the results of the key rate by setting $e_{\bit}=1\%$ and by varying the amount of intensity fluctuations of $a=0, 1, 3$ and 5.
+Only the top line with $a=0$ can be obtained by the previous work~\cite{npjdps2019}.
+In the other cases ($a$=1, 3 and 5), the vacuum emission probabilities are different for each bit, and $t$ is non-zero.
+As $t$ is a monotonically increasing function of $a$, the key rates in Fig.~\ref{fig_keyrate} degrade as the intensity fluctuations increase.
 Fig.~\ref{fig_keyrate} reveals that even if the vacuum emission probabilities fluctuate for both bits, such fluctuations do not have a significant impact on the degradation of the key rate.

+In the simulation of the key rate shown in Fig.~\ref{fig_keyrate}, the bit error rate $e_{\U{bit}}$ is set to be constant against channel transmission.
+In practice, as this is not the case, we next consider the $\eta$-dependent bit error rate by assuming the non-zero dark count error rate $d=10^{-7}$ of the detectors.
+If we set the detection rate $Q$ as the probability of obtaining a successful detection among the 1$^{\U{st}}$ and 2$^{\U{nd}}$ time slots, it is given by

+Here, the first braket is the probability of obtaining a successful detection in the 1$^{\U{st}}$ (2$^{\U{nd}}$) time slot, and the second one is the probability of obtaining a no-click event in the 2$^{\U{nd}}$ (1$^{\U{st}}$) time slot.
+Note that by substituting $d=0$, Eq.~(\ref{modQ}) derives the detection rate in Fig.~\ref{fig_keyrate}.
+Also, we suppose that $e_{\U{bit}}$ as the probability of obtaining a successful detection resulting in the bit error conditioned on the successful detection.
+It is written as

+Here, the first braket is the probability of obtaining a successful detection in a detector resulting in the bit error in the 1$^{\U{st}}$ (2$^{\U{n d}}$) time slot, and the second one is the probability of obtaining a no-click event in the 2$^{\U{nd}}$ (1$^{\U{st}}$) time slot.
+Except for $d>0$, any other setups are the same as Fig.~\ref{fig_keyrate}.
+In Fig.~\ref{fig_keyrate2}, we show the simulation result of the key rate with intensity fluctuations of $a = 0,1,3$ and 5.
+From Fig.~\ref{fig_keyrate2}, we find a similar tendency as shown in Fig.~\ref{fig_keyrate}, where the fluctuation of the intensity does not significantly degrade the key rate.